eras/ClickMuteJack/README.md

 can be used in place of the microphone.

 But that's not all!
-Not only is it able to mute the clicks, it's also able to unmute the clicks as well and mute everything else.
+Not only is it able to mute the clicks, it's also able to unmute the clicks and mute everything else.
 With a click of a button you can let your colleagues enjoy the sweet sounds of your keyboard rig, while not being distracted by your other sounds, or speech.
 Use the "Invert muting" function for this.

 To work this of course needs a short delay.
 For me a 45-millisecond